 Personally, I don't drink less than a Reserva.
 Which brings me to the Muga, powerful and relatively smooth, without the unpleasant sherry overtones that plague some Riojas, this is one of the good ones.

 Muga Reserva is very good, but see how much better that house can do with careful grape selection and extra aging.
 This is significantly smoother than the normal Muga, and that much better for it.
 This has supplanted the Emilio Moro as my go-to red.
+A snip at around 22.50 (GBP) a bottle: serious quality for not too much money, and extremely reliable to boot.

 Not everyone appreciates the oaky, tannin-heavy wines of Ribera Del Duero and Rioja, so here are some generation-X alternatives